apteryxxyz/tuhi/README.md

 # Tuhi

-Tuhi (to-he) is templating language, with the idea of adding logic to string templates.
+Tuhi (to-he) is a templating language, with the idea of adding logic to string templates.

 Tuhi is still is early development and may be unstable,